Castro © Christian Cordova

 One of the town's most interesting features is the San Francisco Church, painted in dazzling pastel colours, but it contains a number of other interesting attractions, including craft markets, the regional museum and the MAM Gallery.
 Castro also has a range of restaurants and shops, and a few bars to keep the fun going into the night.
 The central town square, Plaza de Armas, is the heart of Castro, where visitors will find a number of great eateries, as well as a prime people-watching position.

-Cycling around the island is a popular activity and a good way to see the sights.
-The town also provides access to the nearby islands of the Chiloé archipelago and the Parque Nacional Chiloé, which make for wonderful excursions.
+Cycling around the island is another popular activity and a good way to see the sights.
+The town is also a short hop away from the nearby islands of the Chiloé archipelago and the Parque Nacional Chiloé, which make for wonderful excursions.